-Let us consider the case of a 1-dimensional, infinite plane shock.
+Let us consider the case of a one-dimensional, infinite plane shock.
 The physical quantities (velocity, pressure, density, and temperature) downstream can be estimated through the Rankine-Hugoniot conditions, obtained by writing the conservation of mass, momentum, and energy.
-Using the index 1 for quantities upstream and 2 for downstream:
+Using index 1 for quantities upstream and 2 for downstream:

 where $\gamma$ is the adiabatic index, and ${\cal M}_1 = \frac{u_1}{{c_s}_1} = \left(\frac{\rho_1 u_1^2}{\gamma P_1} \right)^{1/2}$ is the upstream Mach number, ${c_s}_1$ being the sound speed upstream.
-For strong shocks where ${\cal M_1} \gg 1$, and assuming $\gamma = 5/3$ the above relations reduce to $u_1/u_2=\rho_2/\rho_1 \rightarrow \frac{\gamma +1}{\gamma -1}= 4$, and $k_{\rm B} T_2 \rightarrow \frac{2 \gamma (\gamma -1)}{(\gamma +1)^2}= 3/16 m u_1^2$.
+For strong shocks where ${\cal M_1} \gg 1$, and assuming $\gamma = 5/3$, the above relations reduce to $u_1/u_2=\rho_2/\rho_1 \rightarrow \frac{\gamma +1}{\gamma -1}= 4$, and $k_{\rm B} T_2 \rightarrow \frac{2 \gamma (\gamma -1)}{(\gamma +1)^2}= 3/16 m u_1^2$.

-To take into account the cooling in the mass, momentum, and energy conservation equation, the cooling function $\Lambda$ needs to be included downstream.
+To take into account the cooling in the mass, momentum, and energy conservation equation, the cooling function, $\Lambda$, needs to be included downstream.

-The cooling term $\Lambda \propto f_{\rm cool}$ becomes important when the temperature downstream decreases, i.e. when the shock speed decreases.
+The cooling term, $\Lambda \propto f_{\rm cool}$, becomes important when the temperature downstream decreases, i.e., when the shock speed decreases.
 The effect of cooling on the shock structure is illustrated in Fig.~\ref{fig:shock_structure}, solving Eq.~\eqref{eq:syst1}-\eqref{eq:syst3} with an Eulerian scheme.
-The integration is started just downstream of the shock front with post-shock values determined from the Rankine--Hugoniot conditions.
-The solution is then extended downstream until the temperature reaches a prescribed floor value, at which point outflow (zero-gradient) boundary conditions are imposed.
+The integration was started just downstream of the shock front with post-shock values determined from the Rankine--Hugoniot conditions.
+The solution was then extended downstream until the temperature reaches a prescribed floor value, at which point outflow (zero-gradient) boundary conditions were imposed.